-If you have TPM 1.2 with Windows 10, version 1507 or 1511, the TPM might be turned off, and need to be turned back on, as described in Turn on the TPM.
+If you have TPM 1.2 with Windows 10, version 1507 or 1511, or Windows 11, the TPM might be turned off, and need to be turned back on, as described in Turn on the TPM.
 When it is turned back on, Windows will re-initialize it.

 If you are attempting to set up BitLocker with the TPM, check which TPM driver is installed on the computer.
 We recommend always using one of the TPM drivers that is provided by Microsoft and is protected with BitLocker.
 If a non-Microsoft TPM driver is installed, it may prevent the default TPM driver from loading and cause BitLocker to report that a TPM is not present on the computer.
 If you have a non-Microsoft driver installed, remove it and then allow the operating system to initialize the TPM.

-If you have Windows 10, version 1507 or 1511, the initialization of the TPM cannot complete when your computer has network connection issues and both of the following conditions exist:
+If you have Windows 10, version 1507 or 1511, or Windows 11, the initialization of the TPM cannot complete when your computer has network connection issues and both of the following conditions exist:

 An administrator has configured your computer to require that TPM recovery information be saved in Active Directory Domain Services (AD DS).
 This requirement can be configured through Group Policy.